World Trade Center, Kochi

-The WTC Kochi center is spread across 770,000 square feet in two towers each of 10 storeys.
+The WTC Kochi center is spread across 770000 sqft in two towers each of 10 storeys.
 The complex was built by Brigade Group who holds the WTCA licenses for all the major South Indian cities.

 As part of phase 2 expansion of WTC Kochi, in June 2024, the promoter Brigade Group signed an agreement with InfoPark to construct a 16-storey third building complex with a built-up area of 260,000 square feet.
 Once completed, the total built-up area of WTC Kochi will exceed 1 million square feet across three towers.